 If someone in your family faces an unjust claim or charge of child sex abuse, you need the best sex crime defense lawyer you can find in Houston, Harris County, Fort Bend County or Montgomery County.

-Contact the Neal Davis Law Firm, and we will quickly provide you a free and confidential legal review of your case.
+Contact the Neal Davis Law Firm, and we will quickly provide you a confidential legal review of your case.
 Then, you can decide how you want to proceed.

 Don’t delay.
 The freedom of you or your loved one could be at stake.